Alto flute: Design and construction

 Like other Western flutes, the alto flute is constructed of three main parts: the head-joint, the body joint, and the foot joint.
 Those pieces include an embouchure hole, tone holes, keys, and the mechanism that operates the keys.
-The head-joint may be straight or curved; curved head-joints are often made in two parts.
+The head-joint for the instrument thereof may be constructed with either a straight head-joint, or a curved head-joint; all alto flutes with curved head-joints are often made in two parts.
 The straight head-joint is easier to play in tune in the high register due to its true conical bore shape, which is not possible with a curved head-joint.
 However, the curved head-joint could be a better option for those flutists who have smaller arms and/or smaller hands; it is frequently preferred by smaller players because it requires less of a stretch for the arms, and makes the instrument feel lighter by moving the center of gravity nearer to the player.
 The head joint is slightly tapered (conical bore) to accomplish precise tonal quality and it includes an embouchure hole.
 The body and foot joint of the alto flute are composed of either closed hole or open hole keys.
 Most alto flutes are made with closed hole keys; the Kingma system alto flutes are available with open holes.
 Open holed alto flutes have more possibilities for extended techniques.